 A five-day intensive workshop that uses small teams to teach you how to develop and use oral Bible stories.
 Over the course of the week you will:

-- Learn to develop Bible stories from an audio Scripture, using a six-step method to ensure the stories are Biblically accurate, orally reproducible, naturally told, and appropriate to the culture.
+- Learn to develop Bible stories from an audio Scripture, using a five-step method to ensure the stories are Biblically accurate, orally reproducible, naturally told, and appropriate to the culture.

-- Participate in and later lead Story Groups, where you hear a story, learn a story, and discuss a story in a small group setting.
+- Participate in a daily story group, where you hear a story, learn a story, and discuss a story in a small group setting.

 - Improve your skills as a storyteller.

 - Use stories in an outreach setting to transition to a spiritual conversation.

 - Tell a story in a “story festival,” during which a small audience hears a series of chronological Bible stories.

 Christians interested in learning and using oral Bible storying in their sphere of ministry or in exploring opportunities to work/volunteer with StoryRunners.
 Past participants include missionaries, Sunday school leaders, church leaders, mission agency leaders, pastors, and youth ministry leaders, including people from the U.S., Canada, Latin America, Africa, Asia, and Europe.

 - Winter 2019: Sunday, March 24 – Friday, March 29